The Ultimate Cybersecurity Checklist for Small Businesses

 Key Takeaways:

-Small to mid-sized companies aren’t off the hook for cybersecurity.
-In fact, if you think your practice doesn’t need a cybersecurity plan because you’re not a Fortune 500, think again.
-The Verizon 2025 Data Breach Investigations Report found that small businesses (fewer than 1,000 employees) suffered 2,842 confirmed data breaches compared to just 751 at large enterprises.
-That’s nearly four times more, and a figure that shatters the myth that hackers only go after big fish.
+The numbers reflect the risk: the Verizon 2025 Data Breach Investigations Report found that small businesses (under 1,000 employees) suffered 2,842 confirmed data breaches compared to just 751 at large enterprises which is nearly four times more.
+If you think hackers only go after big fish, the data says otherwise.

 Take a look at this small business cybersecurity checklist to see where your company stands (and what work needs to be done).